-One of the problems with the inner critic, is that it can become our constant companion through adulthood.
-It tells us such things as, we're not good enough, that we must prepare for and expect the worst in all situations, that we'll pay for our mistakes, and that we might as well not try since we'll probably fail anyway.
-It shows up when we're feeling tired, down, or threatened, and oftentimes, it's much harsher than those original external voices which shaped it - as the saying goes, we're our own worst critic.
-And so begins the cycle of second guessing, shutting down, or ignoring our natural human selves.
+One of the problems with the inner critic is that it can become our constant companion through adulthood.
+It tells us such things as we're not good enough, that we must prepare for and expect the worst in all situations, that we'll pay for our mistakes, and that we might as well not try since we'll probably fail anyway.
+It shows up when we're feeling tired, down, or threatened, and oftentimes, it's much harsher than those original external voices that shaped it - as the saying goes, we're our own worst critic.
+And so begins the cycle of second-guessing, shutting down, or ignoring our natural human selves.
 We punish ourselves emotionally (or physically with addictions), by denying our true selves, and then often blame everything and everyone external for the way we're causing ourselves to feel.

 Steps to Relinquish Your Inner Critic

 1. Firstly, recognize this inner voice as an add-on to your actual self.
 It's a voice within you, but it is not who you are, and cannot define you unless you let it.
 It can be very difficult to distinguish this fact - but the voice is a culmination of all the authority figures you encountered through your growth: parents, teachers, older siblings, religious leaders, or even friends who appeared to be leaders.
 The longer and more often you listen to this voice, the stronger and more real it appears.

 2. Make a note of what this voice says, and try to write it down.
 By looking at it on paper and outside your head, you can create the separation needed between it and your true self.
 Does it call you names, and are there particular themes that are repeated and obsessed with?
 Where do these "recordings" come from?
 Can you trace them back to particular people?
 This is all necessary in identifying the difference between you and your inner critic.
 Most of the time, seeing these negative thoughts on paper shows us how out of proportion and absurdly childish they are.